ASHP House of Delegates Takes Action on Broad Range of Professional Issues

 Home Intravenous Therapy Benefit: To support the continuation of a home intravenous therapy benefit under federal and private health insurance plans, and expand the home infusion benefit under Medicare Part B at an appropriate level of reimbursement for pharmacists’ patient care services, medications, supplies, and equipment.
 (Replaces policy 9004).

 Council on Professional Affairs

-The House of Delegates also offered 17 Recommendations for review by the Board of Directors and referral to appropriate ASHP bodies for study during the coming year.
+The House of Delegates offered 15 recommendations for review by the Board of Directors and referral to appropriate ASHP bodies for study during the coming year.

-ASHP is the 30,000-member national professional association that represents pharmacists who practice in hospitals, health maintenance organizations, long-term care facilities, home care, and other components of health care systems.
-ASHP, which has a long history of medication error prevention efforts, believes that the mission of pharmacists is to help people make the best use of medications.
+ASHP is the 30,000-member national professional association that represents pharmacists who practice in hospitals, health maintenance organizations, ambulatory care clinics, long-term care facilities, home care, and other components of health care systems.
+ASHP, which has a long history of medication error prevention efforts, believes that the mission of pharmacists is to help people make the best use of medicines.
 Assisting pharmacists in fulfilling this mission is ASHP's primary objective.
-The Society has extensive publishing and educational programs designed to help members improve their delivery of pharmaceutical care, and it is the national accrediting organization for pharmacy residency and pharmacy technician training programs.
+The Society has extensive publishing and educational programs designed to help members improve their professional practice, and it is the national accrediting organization for pharmacy residency and pharmacy technician training programs.
 For more information, visit ASHP’s Web site, www.ashp.org.